tompos2/rcno-reviews/README.txt

 * Fixed an issue with 3rd party plugins displaying twice when using the 'the_content' filter

 = 1.9.1 =
-* Added a new option to use clickable title links when reviews are embedded in regular posts.
+* Added a new option to use clickable title links when reviews are embedded in regular posts

+= 1.10.0 =
+* Made some adjustments to the way custom taxonomies are auto-generated.
+This may break custom taxonomies with custom slugs
+* Added the correct name formatting for translation files
+* Added an option to add new articles for the sorting of titles alphabetically, useful for foreign languages
+* Fixed the potential of a fatal PHP error if shortcode is included twice on a page